JiaxueG/Pyculator/README.md

-# Pyculator
+# Pyculator by Jiaxue
-A type-in calculator based on Pyqt5. /r
+A type-in calculator based on Pyqt5.
 Jiaxue_G